A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Problem formulation

 We consider a quasi-static 3D finite deformation \btssfull coupling problem as shown in Figure~\ref{fig:problem_formulation:btssc_problem}.
 It is emphasized that the presented \btssfull method is not restricted to quasi-static problems, but can directly be applied to time-dependent problems as well.
 A Cartesian frame~$\ex$,~$\ey$ and~$\ez$ serves as fixed frame of reference.
 The principle of virtual work (PVW) serves as basis for a subsequent finite element discretization and reads

-Here, $\dWsolid$ is the total virtual work of the pure solid problem,~$\dWbeam$ is the total virtual work of the pure beam problem and~$\dcouplingPotentialMortar$ is the virtual work due to coupling forces and moments.
-Contributions to the total virtual work of the pure solid and beam problem are independent of the coupling constraints, \ie well-established modeling and discretization techniques can be used for the solid and the beam, \cf \cite{Steinbrecher2020, Steinbrecher2022}.
+Here, $\dWsolid$ is the total virtual work of the pure structure (\ie 3D solid or 2D shell) problem,~$\dWbeam$ is the total virtual work of the pure beam problem and~$\dcouplingPotentialMortar$ is the virtual work due to coupling forces and moments.
+Contributions to the total virtual work of the pure structure and beam problem are independent of the coupling constraints, \ie well-established modeling and discretization techniques can be used for the structure and the beam, \cf \cite{Steinbrecher2020, Steinbrecher2022}.